 I appreciate the time you took to interview me.
 I am very interested in working for you and look forward to hearing from you regarding the position.

 The hiring manager may give you a time frame in which they’ll be making a decision; say, one or two weeks.
 If that’s the case, you can use Boomerang to schedule a message following up with the company if you haven’t received a response after that time frame has passed.
-Here’s a sample; again, you may wish to reword as appropriate.
+Here's an example of a follow up email optimized to get a reply, with a Respondable score of "very likely to get a response."
+(Again, you may wish to reword as appropriate.)

 When you're composing the original thank you email, you can set Boomerang to give you a reminder if you don’t get a reply after a certain amount of days.
 If the message comes back to your inbox without a response, you can then react by sending another email to follow up.